 ASX Listing Rule 3.19A requires a listed company to advise ASX of a change in a notifiable interest of a director no more than five business days after the change occurs.
 A director of Peet is required to complete a standard memorandum and pass it on to the Group Company Secretary when they either buy or sell securities in Peet.
-The standard memorandum includes confirmation as to whether or not the trade occurred outside the specified 'windows' where prior clearance was required, whether that clearance was granted, the date that clearance was granted and for what period.
+The standard memorandum includes confirmation as to whether or not the trade occurred outside the specified 'windows' where prior clearance was required, whether that clearance was granted and for what period.